 A lifelong New Yorker, Jason was instrumental in the formation of the National September 11 Memorial and Museum, the nonprofit entity established to finance, own and operate the official Memorial and Museum at the World Trade Center site.
 He served, pro bono, as its counsel to the board, treasurer and secretary from the entity’s inception in 2003 until he was chosen to head the Charities Bureau.
 Jason was also actively involved in the establishment of the Lower Manhattan Development Corporation, the state-city agency charged with overseeing the rebuilding of Lower Manhattan, and served as pro bono counsel to the board.

-- Albany Law School of Union University, J.D., Editor, Albany Law Review
+- Albany Law School, J.D., Editor, Albany Law Review

 - Binghamton University, B.A.

 - Named in the Law Power 100 list, published by City & State (2020-2023)